ChristianSteger/HORAYZON/README.md

 # HORAYZON

+**Short description of package**

 Package to efficiently compute terrain parameters **horizon**, **sky view factor** and slope angle/aspect from high-resolution elevation data.
 Horizon computation is based on the high-performance ray-tracing library Intel&copy; Embree.
 Calculations are parallelised with OpenMP (Cython code) or Threading Building Blocks (C++ code).
 A description of the algorithm is published in the journal of Geoscientific Model Development (Steger et al., 2022).
 - General information, brief overview of packages
 - Computation of terrain horizon, topographic parameters
 - Computation of shadow map and correction of SW direct downward radiation

+When you use HORAYZON, please cite:

+**Steger, C. R., Steger, B. and Schär, C (2022): HORAYZON v1.0: An efficient and flexible ray-tracing algorithm to compute horizon and sky view factor, Geoscientific Model Development, https://doi.org/10.5194/gmd-2022-58**

 # Installation